kayampady/bottle_detection_yolov8/README.md

 ## Features
 - Real-time object detection using webcam
-- Multi-object detection and counting
+- Multi-object detection ,counting and distance estimation
 - Bounding box visualization with confidence scores
 - Lightweight and runs on CPU